flutils/frontline-registry-cleaner/README.md

 - [x] You are welcome to use the software to create your own solutions but you must *not* redistribute code without citing [Frontline Utilities LTD][flutils].

 You're welcome to [create an issue][issues] & request clarification if required.

--- <br />
-Indeed, the *main* reason we open sourced this was to give the *community* an opportunity to actually be a part of its development.
-If you want to suggest a change, you have all the source code available.

 ---